-At a , the presence of the deceased is an important element of the service.
+At a traditional funeral and some cremation funerals, the presence of the deceased is an important element of the service.
 For many, seeing a loved one and saying goodbye for the last time at a service is a critical step in the healing journey.
-But COVID-19 guidelines made this impossible, and friends and family were often denied that comfort.and some
+But COVID-19 guidelines made this impossible, and friends and family were often denied that comfort.

 All great events start with a theme

 When you meet with one of our funeral arrangers, we’ll ask you to tell us about your loved one:

 - How did they live life?

 - What did you love most about them?
 What did they love the most?